niclaspopp/niclaspopp.github.io_old/_pages/software.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://github.com/niclaspopp/MultivariateDiscretization.jl/blob/master/MultivariateDiscretization/Doc%20v0.1.0.ipynb)
 <br/>

 In the course of my Bachelor Thesis in the [lab ob Antonio Scialdone](https://www.helmholtz-munich.de/ies/research/physics-and-data-based-modelling-of-cellular-decision-making/research/index.html) I developed a Julia package that can be used for mulitvariate, interaction preserving discretization.
-It can be found [here](https://github.com/niclaspopp/MultivariateDiscretization.jl)
+The repository can be found [here](https://github.com/niclaspopp/MultivariateDiscretization.jl).

 # A Parallel Implementation of the Spectral Clustering Algorithm